BryanShirl/Conodont_Crystals/Conodont_Mtex_scripts/INSTRUCTION.md

 Open and run `Step_1_EBSD_Post_Processing.m`

 This code is used to post-process EBSD data for further analysis.
-This downloads the raw EBSD data from an online repository (OSF) as well as predefined polygons.
+This downloads the raw EBSD data from an online repository (OSF), as well as predefined polygons.
 This raw data is then rotated and cropped into a format that can be used later in the workflow (Step 2) and represents comparable data sets.
 Within a step by step guide is provided for each of these, and  data such as pole figures/inverse pole figures are also plotted.

 #### Step 2
 Open and run `Step_2_Texture_Quant.m`

-This code is dependent on the function `TexCalc.m`.
+This code refers to the function `TexCalc.m`.
 This function calculates the T-index, M-Index and IPFT-index from an EBSD dataset.
 The function takes a user defined EBSD data set, and creates a series of subsets with a random location.
 The subsets are quare-shaped and the size is varied within a range provided by the user.

 ##### Function usage